Coneja-Chibi/BunnyMo/README.md

 The Repository for the SillyTavern thinking engine!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# 🥕✨ Bunnymo: Advanced AI Roleplay Framework ✨🥕
+# 🥕✨Bunnymo: Advanced AI Roleplay Framework✨🥕

 **Status: Work in Progress 🛠️ | Testing Welcome** 🧪